AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ### MarketPhases Pro Description

 **Phase5Level**
-How far the price correction must be to become a valid market phase 5.
+How many percents the price correction must be to become a valid market phase 5.

 **Phase4Level**
-How far the price correction must be to become a valid market phase 4.
+How many percents the price correction must be to become a valid market phase 4.

 ### Usage
 As this indicator ignores the input series, user can use only these 2 methods: